erietz/pisync/README.md

 ## Logging

-- A default log file will be created (if it does not exists) and appended to at `~/.local/share/backup/rsync-backups.log`.
+- By default, a default log file will be created (if it does not exists) and appended to at `~/.local/share/backup/rsync-backups.log`.
 - **NOTE**: If you run your script as `sudo`, the home directory of the root user is probably `/root` rather than your `~/` directory.
 - If you want the log file to still go the your home directory when you run as